thormagnusson/scoring/PartI/chapter_1.md

 Each UGen or Class in SuperCollider has a class definition in a class file.
 These files are compiled every time SuperCollider is started and become the application environment we are using.
 SC is an "interpreted" language.
 (As opposed to a "compiled" language like C or Java).
 If you add a new class to SuperCollider, you need to *recompile* the language (there is a menu item for that), or simply start again.

-XXX FIX THIS:
+XXX FIX THIS: [ TODO check the windows shortcuts too, usually just apple/cmd = control - Andy ]
 - For checking the sourcefile, type Apple + i (or cmd + i) when a class is highlighted (say SinOsc)
 - For checking the implementations of a method (which classes support it), type Apple + Y - poll
 - For checking references to a method (which classes support it), type Shift + Apple + Y - poll

     UGen.dumpSubclassList // UGen is a class.
 Try dumping LFSaw for example

-    UGen.browse  // examine methods interactively in a GUI (OSX)
+    UGen.browse  // examine methods interactively in a GUI (OSX [ TODO and Windows, but is it not on Linux ? - Andy ] )

     SinOsc.dumpFullInterface  // list all methods for the classhierarchically SinOsc.dumpMethodList  // list instance methods alphabetically